LHarveyDev/tree-of-knowledge/README.md

 ### Code

-- The Love Math walkthrough from Code Institute was used to create the basic layout for my quiz page and the 'score area' for recording the correct and incorrect answers and displaying to the player.
+- The Love Math walkthrough from Code Institute was used to create the basic layout for my quiz page.
 I adapted the code to fit my needs.

 - [Coding Ninjas](https://www.codingninjas.com/studio/library/how-to-create-a-javascript-quiz-code): I used this tutorial to help me work out what functions i needed to create to run my quiz.

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [YouTube](https://www.youtube.com/watch?v=PBcqGxrr9g8): This video tutorial explained the functions needed for a simple multiple choice quiz and also taught me hot to change the colours of the correct/incorrect answers when selected.

 - [Stack Overflow](https://stackoverflow.com/questions/64563792/how-to-have-images-in-a-javascript-quiz): This helped me to work out how to design a quiz where the question is an image.